pirovc/grimer/docs/config.md

       - "control"  #  value
 ```

-Both can be combined into one configuration file.
+Both methods can be combined into one configuration file.

 ## external

-Here it's possible to configure the function of external tools executed by GRIMER.
+Set the configuration and functionality of external tools executed by GRIMER.

 ### mgnify